jpype-project/jpype/doc/userguide.rst

 of classes cannot be changed accidentally nor extended.
 The type tree of Java is fixed and closed.

-All Java classes have the following functionalty.
+All Java classes have the following functionality.

 Class constructor
-  The class constuctor is accessed by using the Python call syntax ``()``.
+  The class constructor is accessed by using the Python call syntax ``()``.
   This special method invokes a dispatch whenever the class is called as a function.
 If an matching constructor is found a new Java instance is created and a Python handle to that instance is returned.
 In the case